Local Spanish Guide

 Laburo: job

-Manija: be excited about something
+Manija: to be excited about something

 Morfar: to eat